SumayaAzadJerin/Movie-Recommendation-System-/README.md

 The dataset/ directory contains the data described in the “Movie Recommendation System Dataset” section.

-Two images provided are the examples of dataset from two types of movie recommended which is output 1 and output 2.
+Two images provided are the examples of the engine of movie recommended which is output 1 and output 2.